xinming-wei/Infrared-Face/README.md

 # Infrared Face Recognization

 User authentication with thermal/infrared sensor arrays.
-This repo is the implementation of course project for Computational Vison (22fall) at Peking University, supervised by Prof. Shanghang Zhang.
+This repo is the implementation of course project for Computational Vison (22 fall) at Peking University, supervised by Prof. Shanghang Zhang.
 Group members: Bo Liang, Xinming Wei and Chucai Wang.

 ## Getting Started

 ### Dataset Preparation
 Put the thermal images (.png) and corresponding labels (.xml) under `dataset/figure` and `dataset/label` respectively.
-The image/label pair should be named like 3.45.png/xml, where 3 denotes the category and 45 denotes the index.
+The image/label pair should be named like 3.45.png/xml, where ‘3’ denotes the category and ‘45’ denotes the index.

 ### Customize configurations
 Copy the sample config with `cp config.sample.py config.py`, then you can modify the settings (e.g., output_dir, batchsize, etc.) in `config.py`